lhasselb/pageimages/README.md

 You'll also need to run `dev/build`.

-## Configurable parameter(s)
+## Configurable parameter(s) available in config.yml.
-There are parameters available which can be used in extensions.yml.
-If a parameter is not set, default values will be used:
+If a parameter is not set, default value will be used:
 ```
-# Set a max amount of images .
+# Set max amount of images.
 # Default = 5.
-#  image_count_limit: 10
+#  image_count_limit: 5

 # Set a specific folder name to upload to
 # Default = Uploads
-#  upload_folder_name: 'UploadFolderName'
+#  upload_folder_name: 'Uploads'

-# Set to false to avoid uploading images
+# Avoid uploading images (select existing from assets)
 # Default = true
-#  can_upload: false
+#  can_upload: true

 # Set allowed extensions for images
-# Default limited to types known by file category image
+# Default to types known by file category image
 #  allowed_extensions:
 #    - jpg
 #    - jpeg